Speed Racer: Anime

-Anime

-The manga spawned an anime adaptation that actually became a bigger success.
 Fifty-two episodes were produced from 1967 to 1968.
 In 1997, Tatsunoko produced a modernized version of Mach GoGoGo that aired on TV Tokyo, lasting for 34 episodes.
 An English-language adaptation of this remake was produced by DiC titled Speed Racer X, which aired in 2002 on Nickelodeon.
 Only the first 13 episodes were adapted due to licensing disputes between DiC and Speed Racer Enterprises.
 Mach Girl was a web-based series by Tatsunoko Productions, created by Tatsuo Yoshida's daughter, Suzuka.

-The title of sequence of Speed Racer shows an early anime example of Bullet time: at the end, as Speed leaps from the Mach Five, he freezes in mid-jump, and the "camera" does an arc shot from front to sideways.
+The title of sequence of Speed Racer shows an early anime example of Bullet time: at the end, as Speed leaps from the Mach 5, he freezes in mid-jump, and the "camera" does an arc shot from front to sideways.

 English-language adaptation

 The English-language rights to Mach GoGoGo were acquired by syndicator Trans-Lux, and Speed Racer premiered on American television in the summer of 1967.
 In the series, Speed's full name was Go Mifune, in homage to Japanese film star Toshiro Mifune.
 His name, Americanized, became Speed Racer.
 His adventures centered on his powerful Mach 5 car, his girlfriend Trixie, his little brother Spritle, Spritle's pet chimpanzee Chim-Chim, his father "Pops" Racer, and his mysterious older brother, Racer X, whose real name was Rex Racer.

 For American consumption, major editing and dubbing efforts were undertaken by producer Peter Fernandez, who likewise not only wrote and directed the English-language dialogue but also provided the voices of many of the characters, most notably Racer X and Speed Racer himself.
 Fernandez was also responsible for a rearrangement of the theme song's melody, written and composed by Nobuyoshi Koshibe, and he subsequently also wrote its English lyrics.

 A Speed Racer daily comic strip written and drawn by Mort Todd ran in the New York Post from 2000–2001.
-IGN ranked the original Speed Racer series at #29 on its "Best 100 Animated Series" list.

 At Otakon 2015, Funimation announced that it had acquired the license to Speed Racer from Tatsunoko and would release it on Blu-ray for the first time.
 Funimation gave Speed Racer two separate home video releases: a standard release for the English version on May 30, 2017, and a collector's edition for the Japanese version with English subtitles on November 7, 2017, the first such North American release.

 On May 2, 2024, Shout!
-Studios took over the US distribution rights to Tatsunoko Production's 1967 anime Speed Racer from Crunchyroll (the successor to Funimation), which began with the digital release of the original television series of the same name and its Japanese-language version on June 1 of that year.
+Studios took over the US distribution rights to Speed Racer from Crunchyroll (the successor to Funimation), which began with the digital release of the original television series of the same name and its Japanese-language version on June 1 of that year.
+Shout! will also re-release the series on Blu-ray August 25, 2026.